-Every time we go out for doing chores and such, we check for movements of birds and mammals, record trees and bugs, pop out our journal for a quick sketch.
-Once home, we check our identifications looking through our guides and browsing websites that list local species.
+Every time we go out for doing chores and such, we check for movements of birds and mammals, record trees and bugs, and pop out our journal for a quick sketch.
+Once home, we check our identifications by looking through our guides and browsing websites that list local species.
 Doing so we solidify our learning and knowledge, we get more familiar with our surroundings each time, and we grow our appreciation of what we have right here at home.

 » Biodiversity & Conservation